New Orleans Museum of Art (NOMA) & Besthoff Sculpture Garden, LouisianaHistorical & Cultural Sites

 Sample 2-Day Itinerary

-To truly appreciate the New Orleans Museum of Art (NOMA) & Besthoff Sculpture Garden and its surroundings, we've crafted a sample 2-day itinerary that balances art, culture, and the unique charm of New Orleans.
+To help you maximize your visit to the New Orleans Museum of Art (NOMA) & Besthoff Sculpture Garden and the surrounding area, we've crafted a sample 2-day itinerary.
+This plan balances art and culture with other quintessential New Orleans experiences.

 Day 1: Art and Nature Immersion